 over under through around

 Thanks for stopping by.
-This site is my playground: my swing set, my sandbox, my ball.
-I’m happy to share it with you.
+This site is my playground: my swing set, my sandbox, my red bouncy ball.
+Glad to share it with you.

-My strengths lie in marketing and product management, but I’m known for how I do it.
+My strengths lie in marketing and product management, but my real strength lies in my approach.
 I’m collaborative and decisive, and although my eye is always on the bottom line, my heart is with my customers and coworkers.
 I’m also well educated, but that’s beside the point.

 There are Some Things